Implexx Sap Flow Sensor.

 The Implexx Sap Flow Sensor is an advanced but easy to use sap flow sensor designed by scientists for scientists.
 The Implexx Sap Flow Sensor is a thermometric sensor based on heat pulse family of methods that have been used by researchers since at least 1930's (Huber, 1932).
 The Implexx Sap Flow Sensor enables researchers to focus on what they do best: research.

-The Implexx Sap Flow Sensor incorporates the HPV-06 Heat Pulse Probe which is a three needle design: a central heater needle with downstream and upstream temperature needles.
+The Implexx Sap Flow Sensor a heat pulse probe which is a three needle design: a central heater needle with downstream and upstream temperature needles.

 The Implexx Sap Flow Sensor is a versatile solution for measuring sap flow and plant water relations for scientists.
 Connect the Implexx Sap Flow Sensor to our range data logging solutions or we can assist you in connecting the Implexx Sap Flow Sensor to your existing dataloggers, IoT devices, RTU's, DAQ's and more.

 - Easy to install and requires little ongoing maintenance;